jessamynsmith/node-express-sequelize-example/README.md

 # node-express-sequelize-example

 Simple Node Express server that provides an API using data from Postgresql using Sequelize.
+Some data fields are encrypted before storing in the db, and decrypted before display.

 View the running app on [Heroku](https://node-express-sequelize-example.herokuapp.com/)